bishtj/in-shape/ReadMe.md

 ## Design Options

-Every create shape api requires validation against area overlap against all persisted shapes, hence following approach could be taken
+Every create shape api requires validation against area overlap against all persisted shapes.
+Some of design options taken into consideration are listed below.

 ### Option1.
 Fetch All
 Fetch all shapes from database on every create shape api.